n19k6/squarewave/README.md

 Now the question remains what is the maximum wheel frequency we can achieve, i.e. how much time or cpu cycles does the interrupt service routine use.

-If you have a two signal osciloscope with an appropriate bandwidth, you can measure this by setting a different output pin to 1 at the beginning and 0 at the end of the routine.
+If you have a two signal oscilloscope with an appropriate bandwidth, you can measure this by setting a different output pin to 1 at the beginning and 0 at the end of the routine.

-We messured that > 160 cpu cycles are necessary.
+We measured that > 160 cpu cycles are necessary.
 Defining 320 as the minimum for the compare register yields wheel frequencies > 20000 rpm.

 ## Possible improvements
 - FastWrite

 ## Setup:
-If you are using a nano clone with CH340 chip you have to install the driver (see [3]) and use "ATmega328P (Old Bootloader)" as processor within ther arduino IDE.
+If you are using a nano clone with CH340 chip you have to install the driver (see [3]) and use "ATmega328P (Old Bootloader)" as processor within the arduino IDE.

 ## Structure:
 ```